Site icon Email Uplers

 Make sure that your landing pages are personalized according to the user’s needs.
 For example: If you own a digital marketing agency and a user has clicked on the ad promoting your content marketing services, you must redirect him or her to the respective landing page rather than your website home page.
 You can even incorporate personalized videos in the landing page to further enhance the customer experience.

 Besides, you must also bear in mind that your emails are aligned with the landing pages.
-That will render a consistent experience to the users and brighten the chance of conversions.
+That will render a consistent experience to the users and heighten the chance of conversions.

 6. Add a face to your business.